logo

 Note

 Service fee rates are disclosed at event creation and included in your event summary.
-Fees are deducted from ticket revenue before settlement — no separate invoicing is required.
+Fees are deducted from ticket revenue before settlement.
+No separate invoicing is required.
+For how settlement timing differs across payout models generally, and the questions to ask any platform before signing, see how fast ticketing platforms pay organisers.

 Still need help?